corda/corda-docs-portal/content/en/docs/corda-os/4.8/tutorial-basic-cordapp-intro.md

 When Farmer Bob prepares the apples Peter requested, he self-issues a bushel of apples.
 This represents another state on the ledger - `BasketofApples`.

-Next Peter goes to the orchard to pick up his apples and redeems his voucher, triggering a transaction on the ledger that consumes the `AppleStamp` state.
+Next, Peter goes to the orchard to pick up his apples and redeems his voucher, triggering a transaction on the ledger that consumes the `AppleStamp` state.

 The `BasketofApples` state is transferred to Peter when the `AppleStamp` state is consumed and Farmer Bob gives Peter his apples.